 You all have heard about so many stories about the emblem of love Taj Mahal.
 How this wonder was created and about the history, but one thing which was always untouched was the sculpting of marbles.
-The art that raises the beauty standard of Taj Maha is historical art, Parchin Kari.
+The art that raises the beauty standard of Taj Mahal is Parchin Kari.

 Agra is also considered as the heartland North India’s tourist circuit.
 And Taj Mahal is the signature souvenir of the city which concise the Parchin Kari Art in a very beautiful way.

 Parchin Kari is also known as Pacchikari in recent times and is basically a colored stone inlaying process in marble base.
 The artistic tradition of inlay of gemstones on marble dates back to the 1500s when this art first made its appearance in Rome as “Pietra Dura”.